verhas/javageci/REFERENCE.md

 corresponding to your `com. ...` package structure.
 In still another words this is the `src/main/java` directory in Maven terms.

-You should not specify a directory deeper to limit the source scanning of the framework, because this will prevent finding the class that was created from a certain source file.
-If there are many packages and sources the generators will ignore them if they do not have anything to do with.
+You should not specify a directory deeper in order to limit the source scanning of the framework, because this will prevent finding the class that was created from a certain source file.
+If there are many packages and sources the generators will (should) ignore them if they do not have anything to do with.

+There are two versions of the method `source()` that has a `Predicate` as an argument before the alternative directory names.
+When the directory is selected from the possible alternatives this predicate is used.
+The leftmost directory in the argument list that tests `true` with the predicate will be used for the source set.
+The versions of the method `source()` that do not have this parameter are using a default predicate that simply checks that the directory exists and it a directory (not a file).

+To ease the use of the version that defines predicates there are predefined predicates in the class `javax0.geci.api.Source.Predicates`.
+These are:

+* `hasTheFile(String anchor)` returns a predicate, which will test `true` when there is a file named `anchor` in the directory.
+* `hasOneOfTheFiles(String... anchors)` returns a predicate, which will test `true` when least one of the files named in `anchors` can be found in the directory.
+* `hasAllTheFiles(String... anchors)` returns a predicate, which will test `true` when all of the files named in `anchors` can be found in the directory.

 ##### Named Source Sets